Skip to content

 What's next?

-We’ll be using the learnings from this development phase to build our delivery stage funding application for submission in February 2025.
-The four-year delivery stage is intended to run from September 2025-2029 and will focus on helping Saltram adapt to the needs of local communities.
+We used the learnings from the development phase to build a delivery stage funding application, which we submitted to the NationaL Lottery Heritage Fund in February 2025.
+If successful, the four-year delivery stage is intended to run from September 2025 - 2029 and will focus on helping Saltram adapt to the needs of local communities.
 Our ambition is for Saltram to be a place which welcomes everyone and where the communities of Plymouth can find meaningful connections to nature and heritage.

 We are exploring how we can provide better access to nature and heritage and provide opportunities for Plymouth's young people to grow their skills. | © Paul Harris